 The scent is strong and lasting – at least the Lemongrass that I tried.
 It’s got that hippie-organic smell of the original natural beauty products.
 Don’t get me wrong, it’s a pleasant smell, but it’s not what I would call a modern scent.

 It also leaves my hair with that squeaky clean feeling, which makes it hard to run my fingers through when rinsing (which the other bars didn’t).
-But that’s not a deal-breaker, and if you use conditioner it probably wouldn’t be a problem.
-(And by Humankind makes a conditioner bar, which I liked much more than their shampoo, and more than other conditioner bars I’ve tried.)
+But if you use conditioner it probably wouldn’t be a problem. (by Humankind also makes a conditioner bar, which I liked much more than their shampoo, and but not as much as my favorite conditioner bars from Earthling Co.)

 Plus, it’s the least expensive bar on this list, and every order gets free, carbon-neutral shipping.

-They even make hand sanitizer with a reusable pump that comes in grapefruit, eucalyptus or unscented!
-It’s in aluminum bottles, which are much easier to recycle than plastic.
+UPDATE: by Humankind also makes hand sanitizer with a reusable pump that comes in grapefruit, eucalyptus or unscented!
+(And it made my Master List of favorite plastic-free products.)
+It’s in aluminum bottles (much easier to recycle than plastic).
 Like all their other products, if you already have the pump from a previous order, you just check the box for “no pump,” or better yet, order their larger refill bottles.

 HiBAR

 This Minnesota-based company only does shampoo and conditioner bars – nothing else – but they do them well.
-They’re the only brand I tried that has options for different hair types: normal, moisturizing and volumizing.
+They’re the only brand I tried that has options for different hair types: normal, moisturizing, volumizing, and sensitive.

 HiBAR “Maintain” Shampoo Bar Review: